 - Scissors: One for cutting fabric and one for cutting plastic templates.

-- Pins: Straight pins hold the fabric pieces together, so you can sew them.
+- Pins: Straight pins hold the fabric pieces together so that you can sew them.

-- Needles: ‘Sharps’ are all purpose sewing needles that work well for patchwork.
-Needles are sized by number and a #7 or #8 are recommended for beginners.
-‘Betweens’ or ‘quilting’ are another type of needle used for quilting.
+- Needles: ‘Sharps’ are all-purpose sewing needles that work well for patchwork.
+Needles are sized by number, and a #7 or #8 are recommended for beginners.
+‘Betweens’ or ‘quilting’ is another type of needle used for quilting.

 - Thread: Use good quality white, tan, or gray dressmaking thread for patchwork (assembling the blocks in the top of the quilt) and ‘quilting thread’ for quilting the layers together.